 Immigration before and after the Great Recession

-During the pre-crisis expansionary phase Spain received large inflows of immigrants who substantially modified its demographic structure and joined its labor force.
+During the pre-crisis expansionary phase, Spain received large inflows of immigrants who substantially modified the country's demographic structure and joined its labor force.
 Immigrants, however, were hit particularly hard by the Great Recession .
 Figure 5 shows the percentage of immigrants in the working-age population, in the labor force, and in the total employed population, all of which were on a rapidly rising trend before the recession.
 The share of immigrant employment peaked in 2008 at almost 14%, before markedly declining thereafter, reaching a low of 10.6% in 2014.
-The percentage of immigrants in the working-age population and in the labor force peaked in 2009, one year later than the share of immigrant employment, and by 2016 they had not yet rebounded.
+The percentage of immigrants in the working-age population and in the labor force peaked in 2009, one year later than the share of immigrant employment, and by 2018 they had slightly rebounded.
 In contrast, the share of immigrant employment started growing again after 2014, albeit slowly.

 In sum, job destruction during the crisis was disproportionally borne by foreign workers, who were over-represented in the sectors that were hit hardest by the recession, and, as a consequence, Spain has experienced net migration outflows since the beginning of the 2010s .